AkhilGovan/OttoDIY-Arduino/README.md

         Otto.crusaito(2, 1000, 20,1);
   }
   ```
-* If you want the ottobot to indefinetly walk forward for a second, wait for a second, then walk backwards for a second, add this to the loop function
+* If you want the ottobot to indefinitely walk forward for a second, wait for a second, then walk backwards for a second, add this to the loop function
   ```
    // Walk forward
   Otto.walk(1, 1000, 1);  // Arguments are: steps, time per step, direction (1 for forward)